rafalBaron/rafalBaron/README.md

 ## 🚀 Projects

-My biggest project - TraSka is an Android application I developed as part of my Engineering Thesis, which I successfully defended in February 2025.
+My biggest project - **TraSka** is an Android application I developed as part of my Engineering Thesis, which I successfully defended in February 2025.
 This project demonstrates my skills in mobile development using modern Android technologies.

-Technologies used:
+Technologies used:                                                    Key features:

-- Kotlin
+- Kotlin                                                              - Optimized routing between multiple waypoints to minimize travel time and distance
-- Jetpack Compose
+- Jetpack Compose                                                     - Integration with various Google Maps Platform APIs for accurate and efficient route calculation
-- Firebase
+- Firebase                                                            - User-friendly interface built with Jetpack Compose
 - Google Cloud Platform
 - Google Maps Platform APIs (Directions API, Places API)

-Key features:

-- Optimized routing between multiple waypoints to minimize travel time and distance
-- Integration with various Google Maps Platform APIs for accurate and efficient route calculation
-- User-friendly interface built with Jetpack Compose

-## 📫 Contact Me

-You can reach me here **www.linkedin.com/in/rafalbaron** or just e-mail me **rafal.IT@baron.hub.pl**
+Rest of the projects u can see in my repos tab :)

 ---